lyfer-bob/minor_digital_test/minor_digital/README.md

 step 2. open emulator (create by android strudio)
         if ever using this emulator. please wipe data first

-step 3. open this project
+step 3. open this project by visual studio code

 step 4. run command => flutter pub get and waiting for success loading

 step 5. run command => flutter run

+note : if you want to read comment is so good try to install Better Comments extension